Adjective Suffixes in English

 • Wearable

 You can use the suffix -able to create many more words.
-Another version of this same suffix is -ible, which also means “able to be done.”
+Another version of this suffix is -ible, which also means “able to be done.”
 For example:

 • Accessible